coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 ## Milestone 4: Migrate your WordPress online
 Now, we have an online remote server all set up, and a WordPress website running locally.
 The last thing we need to do is to migrate our local WordPress online.

-1. Inside your InfinityFree account, go to the Control Panel (cPanel) by click on the button `GO TO CONTROL PANEL`.
+Inside your InfinityFree account, go to the Control Panel (cPanel) by click on the button `GO TO CONTROL PANEL`.
 The cPanel is a user interface for all the technicall stuff that let remote server owners manage their websites easier.

-2. Now, to push our local stuff online correctly, we will have to do 2 main things:
+Now, to push our local stuff online correctly, we will have to do 2 main things:
 * Upload MySQL database online using sql script
 * Upload all WP files online using a FTP tool

 ### Milestone 4.1: Migrate database
-3. In your cPanel, click on 'MySQL Databases' to access to all your remote databases.
+1. In your cPanel, click on 'MySQL Databases' to access to all your remote databases.
 There is current no database because you just set up the server.
-4. Enter a name for your new database and click on 'Create Database'.
+2. Enter a name for your new database and click on 'Create Database'.
 My remote database name is: `epiz_22047555_my_first_wp_site`.
 This is an empty database (you can check the database by using the online phpMyAdmin).
-5. Now, we need to export our local database and import to the online database.
+3. Now, we need to export our local database and import to the online database.
 Access your local phpMyAdmin through MAMP, choose `my-first-wp-site` database and click on the `Export` tab.

 <img src="https://i.imgur.com/eAasKSJ.png" alt="sql-export">

-6. Leave the defaul options: **Quick** export in **SQL** format and click `Go`.
+4. Leave the defaul options: **Quick** export in **SQL** format and click `Go`.
 The tool provides you a sql script that generate all the tables and contents of the `my-first-wp-site` database. **Copy** the script.
-7. Open a new file in your text editor and **paste** the script here.
+5. Open a new file in your text editor and **paste** the script here.
 Save the file as `my-first-wp-site.sql` in your local machine.
 A copy of your database now sits in this script.

 <img src="https://i.imgur.com/B43bgwa.png" alt="sql-export-script">

-8. Go to your *remote* phpMyAdmin in cPanel to access your remote database.
+6. Go to your *remote* phpMyAdmin in cPanel to access your remote database.
-9. Click on the `Import` tab.
+7. Click on the `Import` tab.
 In the **File to Import** section, upload your `my-first-wp-site.sql`
-10. Leave default settings for the others.
+8. Leave default settings for the others.
 Click on `Go` to start the database migration.
 It probably takes just a few seconds.
-11. Click on the `Structure` tab to make sure that all the tables have been imported correctly.
+9. Click on the `Structure` tab to make sure that all the tables have been imported correctly.
-12. You can run similar sql scripts as in `Milestone 2.4` or examine individual tables to make sure that the contents are correct.
+10. You can run similar sql scripts as in `Milestone 2.4` or examine individual tables to make sure that the contents are correct.
-13. We need to do one last configuration with our remote database: *the site url needs to be changed*.
+11. We need to do one last configuration with our remote database: *the site url needs to be changed*.
 Browse the `wp_options` table

 <img src="https://i.imgur.com/KSurmt1.png" alt="wp-options table">

+12. We need to change the `option_value` of `siteurl` and `home`.
+Start with the option_name `siteurl`, click on **Edit** and update from something similar to `http://localhost:8888/my-first-wp-site` to your registered free domain e.g. `http://my-diy-wordpress-site.ml/`.
+Click on `Go` to complete.
+13. Do the same thing for option_name `home`.

+Your remote database is now all set!

+### Milestone 4.2: Migrate WordPress files
-3. Remember your WordPress folder `my-first-wp-site` that sits in `/MAMP/htdocs` folder?
+1. Remember your WordPress folder `my-first-wp-site` that lives in `/MAMP/htdocs` folder?
 Make a copy of that outside MAMP and rename it to `my-first-wp-site-prod`.
-I don't want to use the same folder in MAMP because that one is the dev version for running locally.
-To run on a remote server, it needs to be configured with the remote server details.
+I don't want to use the same folder in MAMP because that one is configured for running locally only (dev version).
+To run on a remote server, it needs to be configured with the remote server details (prod version).
-4. Use your text editor to open the `wp-config.php` file in the `my-first-wp-site-prod` folder to make some changes. define('DB_NAME', 'my-first-wp-site');
+4. Use your text editor to open the **wp-config.php** file in the `my-first-wp-site-prod` folder to make some changes.
+We need to change the values of DB_NAME, DB_USER, DB_PASSWORD, and DB_HOST.

-/** MySQL database username */
-define('DB_USER', 'root');

-/** MySQL database password */
-define('DB_PASSWORD', 'root');

-/** MySQL hostname */
-define('DB_HOST', 'localhost:8888');

-### Milestone 2.1: Upload a WordPress theme

-1. Create 3 Posts: 1 post with a featured image and ipsum text, 1 post with
+    * DB_NAME: change `my-first-wp-site` to the remote MySQL Database Name (e.g. `epiz_22047555_my_first_wp_site`)
+    * DB_USER: change `root` to the remote MySQL User Name (e.g. `epiz_22047555`)
+    * DB_PASSWORD: change `root` to the remote MySQL Password (your cPanel Password)
+    * DB_HOST: change `root` to the remote MySQL hostname (e.g. `sql211.epizy.com`)

+5. Save the **wp-config.php** file.
+6. Now, we need to use a FTP tool to upload all the files inside the `my-first-wp-site-prod` folder to the remote server.